LucasCJYSDL/LucasCJYSDL.github.io/_pages/about.md

 I expect to graduate before August 2024 and am actively looking for internships.
 I'm enthusiastic about Data-centric/driven AI applications/research, especially for converting cutting-edge AI techniques to real-life solutions.

-My long-term research objective is centered around augmenting the capabilities of reinforcement learning, with a keen focus on analyzing/proposing data-centric and general-purpose reinforcement learning algorithms.
+My long-term research objective is centered around extending the capabilities of reinforcement learning, with a keen focus on analyzing/proposing data-centric and general-purpose reinforcement learning algorithms.
 The grand vision is to deploy reinforcement learning in real-world, challenging decision-making and policy-learning tasks, with an aim to achieve superhuman performance.

 Most importantly, I love soccer and sitcoms......